Pre-training on Synthetic Driving Data for Trajectory Prediction: Discussion

 \subsection{Benefits of Map Augmentation}

-We assess the performance of models pre-trained with and without scenes generated on the augmented maps.
-As map augmentation influences the distribution of map elements more significantly, map reconstruction is selected as the pre-training task here for evaluation.
-The model trained on data with augmented maps significantly outperforms the other, as shown in Tab. \ref{tab:augcompare}, underscoring the value of map augmentation in improving prediction models.
+Previous work \cite{PreTram} shows that directly pre-training for learning representations regarding the HD map also matters, and recent work \cite{hallgarten2024stay} also indicates the importance of adapting trajectory prediction methods to diverse maps.
+Therefore, following \cite{PreTram}, we assess the performance of models pre-trained with and without scenes generated on the augmented maps.
+We also utilize map reconstruction as the proxy task for pre-training.
+The comparison experiments are shown in Tab. \ref{tab:augcompare}.
+It can be seen that the model trained on data with augmented maps significantly outperforms the other.
+This underscores the advantage of map augmentation in improving prediction models.